-Looking to write an opinion or first person piece for CBC Saskatchewan?
+Looking to write a First Person piece for CBC Saskatchewan?
 Here's how to pitch us

 Tell us why it matters and why you are the person to do it

-Do you have an opinion that could change how people think about an issue affecting Saskatchewan?
-A personal story or experience that can educate or help others?
+Do you have a personal story or experience that can educate or help others?

-CBC is looking for Saskatchewan people to write 500- to 700-word opinion and first person pieces.
+CBC is looking for Saskatchewan people to write 500- to 700-word First Person pieces.

 Anyone can pitch us by sending an email to email@example.com.
 Successful pitchers will be paid for their work.